bracesoftware/newasm/README.md

 ```

 ### Calculation instructions
-There are 4 mathematical instructions you can use:
+There are 5 mathematical instructions you can use:
 - `add` - addition,
 - `sub` - subtraction,
 - `mul` - multiplication,
 - `div` - division,
-- `exp` - exponentiation.
+- `exp` - exponentiation,
+- `log` - logarithm.

 #### Syntax
 All of these operations use `cr0` and `cr1` registers.
 The result is stored in `cr0`; so: